 Vitamins & Minerals

-Vitamins & Minerals Vitamins and minerals are essential for the proper functioning of metabolism and the immune system.
+Vitamins & Minerals are essential for the proper functioning of metabolism and the immune system.
 The role of these nutritional supplements is to fill the deficits of vitamins and minerals that are created by insufficient dietary intake, stress, or physical stress.
 The big advantage is that they are dosed, so it never happens that you accept more or less than the recommended daily dose.
 In this category you will find multivitamins - complex vitamins, vitamin C, vitamin D, multiminerals, minerals, ZMA and ZMB, but also omega fatty acids.

 Vitamins are essential for proper metabolism, support for the immune system and overall body health.
 Hypovitaminosis, a lack of vitamins, can cause serious heart disease and even death.
 Conversely, hypervitaminosis, an excessive amount of vitamins, is not beneficial to the body, but this is almost impossible to achieve.

 Vitamins can be divided into two basic groups: